MIT-Emerging-Talent/ET6-practice-code-review/README.md

 - Focus on solving programming challenges, debugging code, and enhancing our Python skills through collaborative problem-solving.
 - Learn collaboratively and share knowledge.
-- Review each other's code and getting familair with Githp
+- Review each other's code and getting familiar with Github.
 - Foster an inclusive and supportive team environment.

 ---